Reviews

 Image credit: Lenovo

-The general appearance of this device looks very sharp and angular, but when you touch it, it doesn’t feel like it cuts your hand.
-Of course, this is nothing but exquisite workmanship.
-Because the color of the brushed part of the body is the silver-gray of the aluminum material itself, when using this device, you don’t have to worry about paint loss.
-However, the paint job is top-notch, just as it has been with previous generations.
+The appearance of this device looks very sharp and angular, but when you touch it, it doesn’t feel like cutting your hands.
+Of course, this is not possible without superb workmanship.
+Because the color of the brushed part of the body is the silver-gray of the aluminum material itself, you don’t have to worry about paint falling off when using this device.
+However, like its predecessors, the paint job on this laptop is top-notch.

-With the new all-metal body design, users may be worried about two aspects – power leakage and weight.
-Answering questions regarding the power leakage, Lenovo claims that it did a proper such that there will be no power leakage.
-For our review, we used this laptop for hours while connected to a power supply, and there was no power leakage, not even a tingling feeling.
-However, Lenovo advises that we should use only chargers that meet national standards for this device.
-The company said, “If you are using a circuit that meets the national standards, put the three-pin power plug that meets the national standard into a national standard power outlet, and this ThinkPad X1 Yoga Gen 6 will not have any leakage feeling.”
+Due to the new all-metal body design, users may be concerned about two things: power leakage and weight.
+In response to the question about power leakage, Lenovo claims that it has done a proper job so that there is no leakage.
+In our review, we used the laptop for several hours with the power supply connected, and there was no leakage or even a tingling sensation.
+However, Lenovo recommends that we only use chargers that meet the device’s national standards.
+The company says, “If you use a national standard-compliant circuit and plug a national standard-compliant three-pin power plug into a national standard power outlet, this ThinkPad X1 Yoga Gen 6 won’t feel like it’s leaking any electricity.”

-This notebook weighs approximately 1.4 kg, and with the original power adapter, the travel weight is only 1.7kg.
-Of course, we can not say that this device is extremely light, but it also does not cause much trouble for the mobile office.
+The laptop weighs about 1.4 kg, and with the original power adapter, the travel weight is only 1.7 kg.
+Of course, we can’t say that this device is very light, but it won’t cause too much trouble for mobile work.

-If the changes in the design and appearance do not impress you, we are sure that the changes in the display will not disappoint.
-First off, you can see that the huge bottom bezel that users have complained about for many years is gone.
-This device comes with a 14″ 2-in-1 touchscreen laptop with a display ratio of 16:10 and an aspect ratio of 83%.
+If the changes in design and appearance don’t impress you, we’re sure that the changes in the display won’t disappoint you.
+First of all, you can see that the huge bottom bezel that users have complained about for years is gone.
+The device comes with a 14-inch 2-in-1 touchscreen laptop with a 16:10 display ratio and an 83% aspect ratio.

-The ThinkPad X1 Yoga Gen 6 display bezels are not as narrow as they can be.
-There is certainly room for improvement, but it also avoids the problem of light leakage around the ultra-narrow bezel.
-The overall feel of this display is quite good, a solid improvement relative to the previous generation.
+The bezels of the ThinkPad X1 Yoga Gen 6 aren’t as narrow as one might expect.
+Of course, there is space for improvement, but it also avoids light leakage around ultra-narrow bezels.
+The overall feel of this display is quite good, and it’s a solid improvement over its predecessor.

-On top of the screen, there is an integrated IR camera with a ThinkShutter black valve and an HPD sensor.
-Although we can use the Glance program to achieve a similar function of the HPD auto lock screen through the IR camera, the HPD sensor additionally provides a contactless face recognition auto-login function.
-Since the relevant functions are controlled directly from the hardware layer, the HPD sensor can operate independently of any third-party software.
-Furthermore, all the parameters are managed directly in the BIOS.
+There is an integrated IR camera at the top of the screen with a ThinkShutter and HPD sensor.
+While we can use the Glance program to achieve a similar function to the HPD auto-lock screen with the infrared camera, the HPD sensor also provides a contactless face recognition auto-login feature.
+Because the functions are controlled directly from the hardware layer, the HPD sensor can operate independently of any third-party software.
+In addition, all parameters are managed directly in the BIOS.
 This makes it very energy efficient.
-Also, on the top of the screen are four array microphone openings.
-These microphones support hardware-integrated anti-noise thus there is no need to rely on software algorithms to achieve the anti-noise feature.
-As someone who needs to use a laptop for web conferencing on a regular basis, this is a feature that you absolutely need.
+There are four array microphone openings at the top of the screen.
+These microphones support hardware-integrated noise immunity, so there is no need to rely on software algorithms to implement noise immunity.
+This is a necessary feature for anyone who regularly uses a laptop for web conferencing.

-Why have a laptop with a touch-screen function and it does not support a stylus?
-Well, the Lenovo ThinkPad X1 Yoga Gen 6 supports a stylus (ThinkPad Pen Pro), and there is a provision for storing the stylus inside the body.
-This obviously prevents accidental loss of the stylus pen, and it puts this notebook a step ahead of the competition when it comes to the stylus design.
-Also, while the stylus is in its compartment, it is continuously charging.
-This means that you don’t even have to think about charging the stylus.
-Just slot it into its storage facility embedded in the laptop and its charging.
+The Lenovo ThinkPad X1 Yoga Gen 6 supports a stylus (ThinkPad Pen Pro) and has a slot for the stylus.
+This prevents accidental loss of the stylus and puts this laptop one step ahead of the competition in terms of stylus design.
+Additionally, when the stylus is in the compartment, it can be continuously charged.
+This means you don’t even have to think about charging the stylus.
+Plug it into the slot in your laptop and charge it.

 The stylus is thin, short, and small.
-However, it is a very active device with an electromagnetic response, and it supports the Wacom protocol.
-This device also supports 4096-level pressure sensing, so it is very responsive to touches while writing.
+However, it is a very active device with electromagnetic response and support for the Wacom protocol.
+The device also supports 4096-level pressure sensing, making it very responsive to touch while writing.

 ThinkPad X1 Yoga Gen 6 display